Shirayuri University: School mission

 The president of the university mentions that the school's goal is "to pursue truth, polish their [student's] intellect, learn to empathize with other, know the joys of serving others and deepen their awareness of the true beauty of all the natural things and happenings which surround them."

 School system

 The university can be a continuation of Shirayuri Pre-school, Shirayuri Elementary School, and Shirayuri Middle/High School.
 Students can first enter Shirayuri Pre-school and continue their education till graduating the university (20% of the students stay till college).
 Many begin their Shirayuri education in the university.

-Quality of education

-Although the university is famous for its title, Shirayuri Pre-school to High School is evidently famous for its high level which competes with top-level schools in Japan.

-Shirayuri boasts their high-level courses and offers: